 This can easily be corrected by surgical release of the tongue tie (frenulotomy).

-Women can also get painful and cracked nipples if they do not break the suction before they take their baby from the breast.
+You can also get painful and cracked nipples if you do not break the suction before you take your baby from the breast.
 Find out about common causes and how to heal a cracked nipple.